airpair/sql-vs-nosql-ko-postgres-vs-mongo/post.md

 #### 2.4.1 Normalized Data in Postgres

 This is more or less what postgres does.
 It allows you to encode data relationships into tables, using foreign keys to encode relationships between tables.
-It allows you to join between tables to pull in data from across table boundaries.
+It allows you to join between tables to pull in data from across table boundaries<sup>[SQL Snippet](http://sqlfiddle.com/#!15/b5f9e/2)</sup>.
 For example:
 ```sql
 CREATE TABLE USERS( id SERIAL PRIMARY KEY, organization_id INTEGER, name TEXT );
 CREATE TABLE ORGANIZATIONS( id SERIAL PRIMARY KEY, name TEXT );